nfagerlund/terraform/website/docs/configuration/meta-arguments/resource-provider.html.md

 ---
 layout: "language"
-page_title: "The provider Meta-Argument - Configuration Language"
+page_title: "The Resource provider Meta-Argument - Configuration Language"
 ---

-# The `provider` Meta-Argument
+# The Resource `provider` Meta-Argument

 The `provider` meta-argument specifies which provider configuration to use for a resource, overriding Terraform's default behavior of selecting one based on the resource